A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Estimation of Calendar Time-Specific Average Treatment Effects

-Ultimately, while we are interested in trial-specific ATEs, we are most interested in the underlying trend in $\chi_m(P)$ across calendar time.
-To formalize estimation of this trend across calendar time, we follow the strategy of \cite{kennedy2019} and others \citep{kennedy2023density, neugebauer2007nonparametric, rosenblum2010targeted}, and formulate our estimand as a projection of all $M$ trial-specific effects onto a candidate parametric model.
-To operationalize this approach, we first define a MSM for mean trial-specific counterfactual outcomes.
+Ultimately, while we are interested in trial-specific ATEs, we are most interested in characterization of the underlying trend in $\chi_m(P)$ across calendar time.
+To formalize estimation of this trend across calendar time, we follow the strategy of Kennedy et al.~\cite{kennedy2019} and others \citep{kennedy2023density, neugebauer2007nonparametric, rosenblum2010targeted}, and formulate our estimand as a projection of all $M$ trial-specific effects onto a candidate parametric marginal structural model.
+Specifically, following the pragmatic use of MSMs for analysis of continuous exposures \citep{kennedy2019, naimi2014constructing, hernan2024, robins2000marginal}, we define a MSM for mean trial-specific counterfactual outcomes.